Questions? We're always open. 📞

 Can I factor progress billings, or only final invoices?

-Most factoring companies accept progress billings as long as the work has been approved by the general contractor or project owner.
-At REIL Capital, we factor both progress invoices and final billings.
+Most factoring companies, including REIL Capital, will accept progress billings if the work is approved by the general contractor or project owner.
+We handle both progress invoices and final billings.

 Will my clients know I am using factoring?

-Yes.
-In a standard factoring arrangement, the factoring company sends a notice of assignment to your client, directing them to pay the factor directly.
-This is standard practice in construction and is not viewed negatively — many GCs and developers are familiar with the process.
+Yes, they will.
+In a typical factoring setup, a notice of assignment is sent to your client, instructing them to pay the factor directly.
+It’s standard across the construction industry, and many GCs and developers are well aware of this practice.

 What if my client does not pay the invoice?

-With non-recourse factoring, the factoring company assumes the credit risk if your client fails to pay due to financial insolvency.
-With recourse factoring, you would be responsible for buying back the unpaid invoice.
-REIL Capital offers both options depending on your client profile.
+With non-recourse factoring, the risk is on the factoring company if your client can’t pay due to financial troubles.
+However, with recourse factoring, you might need to buy back the unpaid invoice.
+At REIL Capital, we offer both choices based on your client’s profile.

 How much does construction factoring cost compared to a line of credit?